 - Kick off the New Year, and the first event of our 125th anniversary by joining the First Day Hike at Mary Gray Bird Sanctuary, January 1st at 10am ET.

-- Join us for our 125th Anniversary Summer Party at Eagle Creek Park In Indianapolis TBA.
-More details coming soon!
+- Join us for our 125th Anniversary Party at Eagle Creek Park In Indianapolis September 23rd.
+More details Here!

 - Find 125 birds for the 125th Anniversary!
-Log your sightings on eBird.org and complete the online form (beginning April 1) for your chance to win prizes, and your own 125th anniversary commemorative decal.
-Find your birds anytime in 2023, and submit your results by December 31, 2023.
+Log your sightings on eBird.org and complete the online form for your chance to win prizes, and your own 125th anniversary commemorative decal.
+Find your birds anytime in 2023, and submit your results by January 15, 2024.
 Want some help finding 125 birds?
 Join us for our special 125th anniversary monthly bird walks on the first Saturday of each month at Mary Gray Bird Sanctuary in 2023.

 - #Audubon125 Trips in 2023.
 Join us for a selection of 125th anniversary field trips, visiting the best in Indiana birding at some of the first birding sites Indiana Audubon visited so many years ago.